 Wherever you decide to dine, remember to bring a well-stocked baby bag with you.
 First, remember plenty of diapers, wipes, and lotion.
 Next, throw in some reliably distracting toys and books, in case Baby starts to get restless mid-meal.
-And of course, if she has progressed to bottle-feeding, bring along a bottle too.
+And of course, if they have progressed to bottle-feeding, bring along a bottle too.

 - Offer Baby an appetizer

 Feeding Baby before the two of you hit the road can smoothen your outing considerably.
-Not only will she arrive at the restaurant elated and sated, but she might also be ready for a nice, long nap.
+Not only will they arrive at the restaurant elated and sated, but they might also be ready for a nice, long nap.

 - Have a seat strategy